Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 \subsection{Floer data, rays, and symplectic cohomology of pairs}

 Here we discuss the notions of Floer data, acceleration data, the resulting rays of Floer complexes, and show how these are used to define the symplectic cohomology of a pair.
-Also we recall Varolgunes's notion of descent for a pair.
+Also we recall Varolg\"une\c s's notion of descent.
+Throughout this section $(M,\omega)$ is a fixed closed symplectic manifold.